-The academic year of the University starts in August and runs to July of the following year.
+The academic year of the University for postgraduate programmes starts in August and runs to July of the following year.

 A student shall not be registered concurrently for another course of study or research leading to the award of a degree, diploma or certificate at this University or at any other tertiary institution unless an application has been submitted in advance to the Graduate Division concerned, endorsed by the Faculty concerned and approved by the Graduate Council.
 A student in breach of this regulation shall be required to discontinue studies at the University.

-A student registered for a full‐time course of study (taught or research) shall not take up any employment, paid or unpaid, within the normative study period except in exceptional circumstances as set out in the University rules.
+A student registered for a full‑time programme of studies shall not take up any full‑time employment, paid or unpaid, during term time except with prior permission of the Graduate Council.

-Recipients of Postgraduate Studentship (PGS) shall not take up full-time or part-time employment except with permission of the Graduate Council.
+Recipient of a Postgraduate Studentship (PGS) shall not take up full-time or part-time employment, except with prior permission of the Graduate Council.

 For all Taught Doctoral degree and some PhD degree programmes, applicants should have a Master's degree.
 Some Graduate Divisions offer an MPhil–PhD Programme with an MPhil Stream and a PhD Stream.
 Bachelor's degree holders with honours not lower than Second Class may apply for the PhD stream under the MPhil-PhD Programme.
 For more information, visit Study Options and Requirements.

 Yes.
 You may apply to join postgraduate programmes by submitting your up-to-date official transcript first.
-The Admissions Panel will review your qualifications in detail.
+The Admissions Panel of the programme concerned will review your qualifications in detail.
 If you are being admitted, you will be required to submit an official final transcript and a copy of your undergraduate degree certificate before the admission date.

 Applicants are required to submit the supporting documents listed in Documents Required.
 After you have submitted your application, you should upload the supporting documents to the Online Application System for Postgraduate Programmes and arrange those supporting documents to reach each programme applied for by the application deadline.

-Yes.
 You can apply for more than one programme.
-Since the selection panels for the programmes are different, you are required to submit separate applications, application fees, and supporting documents for each programme that you apply for.
+Since the selection panels for the programmes are different, you are required to submit separate applications and supporting documents, and pay the application fees for each programme that you apply for.
 The application fee, once paid, is non-refundable and non-transferable.

-However, if you were admitted by more than one programme at the same time, you are allowed to enroll in one programme only.
+However, if you were admitted by more than one programme at the same time, you would be allowed to enroll in one programme only.

 Research and taught programmes accept applications from September onwards.
 Individual programmes may have different application deadlines.
-Applications for the Hong Kong PhD Fellowship Scheme (HKPFS) are only possible by 1 Dec 2017 at 5:00pm (Hong Kong Time).
-Please refer to the Application Deadllines or relevant programme pages for details.
+Applications for the Hong Kong PhD Fellowship Scheme (HKPFS) are only possible by 1 December 2023 at 11:59pm (Hong Kong Time).
+Please refer to the Application Deadlines or relevant programme pages for details.

-The general application fee for each programme is HK$300 (except for Master of Business Administration, Master of Science in Finance and MBA in Finance).
+The application fee for each programme is HK$300 (except for MBA, MBA in Finance, and M.Sc. in Finance).
 The application fee, once paid, is non-refundable and non-transferable.
 The application fee should be paid online by credit card when you submit your application.

 You may log in to the Online Application System for Postgraduate Programmes to check your application status and pay the application fee by credit card.
 Please also note that the application fee, once paid, is non-refundable and non-transferable.

 Yes.
 You are still required to apply for a final official transcript after completion of your Bachelor’s programme (after announcement of your classification of honours if it is an honours programme) and upload it to the Online Application System for Postgraduate Programmes to fulfil your admission condition(s).
 Please also arrange to send the original document to Graduate School directly from your university.

 If you cannot provide document(s) to fulfil the admission condition(s) stipulated on the Admission Notification, your admission offer will become null and void.
 You may seek advice/assistance from the Graduate Division/Programme concerned, if necessary.